tramllabs/tramllabs/README.md

   - Replay/Reprocess

 ## Storage
-- For transactional flow, preferes Postgres.
+- For transactional flow, preferred storage is PostgreSQL.
+- Metadata store is PostgreSQL but supports any DB supported by Spring Data JPA
 - Mongo is supported for both transactional and analytics use cases.
 - Object Stores (GCS, S3)